oodles-noodles/ghas-issue-ops/README.md

 3. The workflow automatically:
    - Parses the issue form data
    - For organization URLs, fetches all repositories within those organizations
+   - Analyzes repository commit history from the last 90 days to identify committers
-   - Checks GHAS license availability (unless the skip option is selected)
+   - Checks GHAS license availability based on new committers (unless the skip option is selected)
    - Enables Advanced Security if not already enabled on the repository
    - Enables the selected GHAS features on ALL repositories if sufficient licenses are available
    - Updates the issue with detailed results per enterprise instance